 Mr. Luna provided leadership as a U.S. coordinator in numerous inter-governmental initiatives including the Global Forum on Fighting Corruption II-VI (Netherlands, Korea, Brazil, South Africa, Qatar), Trans-Atlantic and Trans-Pacific Crime-Terror Dialogues on Dismantling Transnational Illicit Networks, and other dynamic public-private partnerships.

 Mr. Luna was the President (Chair) of the OECD Task Force on Countering Illicit Trade, 2013-2017.
 Mr. Luna also previously served honorably as the co-Chair of the U.S.-China Anti-Corruption Working Group of the Joint Liaison Group (JLG) on Law Enforcement Cooperation; Vice Chair of the World Economic Forum's Global Agenda Council on Illicit Trade and Organized Crime (Member of the Human Trafficking Task Force); Chairman, Vice Chair, APEC Anti-Corruption and Transparency (ACT) Working Group, and U.S. Coordinator, APEC ACT Pathfinder Dialogues on Fighting Corruption and Illicit Trade; co-Chair G-7 Experts Group on Combating Illegal WIldlife Trade; co-Chair, The World Bank-U.S. State Department Wildlife Criminology Symposium; U.S. Coordinator, Crime-Terror Nexus Dialogues, and other diplomatic anti-crime initiatives.
+He remains active with The Global Initiative against Transnational Organized Crime (GITOC), WEF, OECD, INTERPOL, WCO, and other international organizations and public-private partnerships.

 SOME PERSPECTIVES AND VIEWS OF DAVID M. LUNA FOLLOW BELOW: